Species Introduction

 ✓ Expert Tip

-Consider using a heater with a built-in thermostat for added convenience.
+Consider using a heater with a thermostat to maintain consistent temperatures and avoid overheating.

 Q: How long do Parambassis ranga typically live in captivity?

-In a well-maintained aquarium, Parambassis ranga can live up to 5-7 years.
-Their lifespan is heavily influenced by water quality, diet, and overall care.
-Providing stable water parameters, a balanced diet, and a stress-free environment will contribute significantly to their longevity.
-Regular health checks and prompt action against any signs of illness will further enhance their quality of life.
-Ensuring that their tank mates are compatible and not overly aggressive is also essential for their well-being.
-By prioritising their needs, you can enjoy many years with these beautiful fish friends.
+In a well-maintained aquarium, Indian Glassy Fish can live for approximately 5 to 7 years.
+Their lifespan depends on various factors, including water quality, diet, and overall care.
+Providing a stable environment, ensuring good water parameters, and feeding a varied diet can contribute significantly to their longevity.
+Regular health checks and prompt attention to any signs of illness will also enhance their quality of life.

 ✓ Expert Tip